Effective Date: 7-2-21

 Dispositional Review Court Hearing – this court hearing is made to give updates to the court on progress of the family toward the case goal and case plan.
 The court can make changes to these items at this time.

-Permanency Planning Review Team Meeting (PPRT)/6 month FST – this meeting (which is attended by a 3rd party reviewer) is held to critically look at the progress of the case and determine if the current case goal is appropriate and review what progress has been made on the concurrent plan.
+6 month FST – this meeting is held to critically look at the progress of the case and determine if the current case goal is appropriate and review what progress has been made on the concurrent permanency plans.
+This meeting occurs within the first 6 months of the case, and will continue to occur every six months until the case is closed.

 Permanency Court Hearing – this hearing held about 12 months after the child(ren) enter custody is where the court receives input from the team and makes a determination on permanency.
 The court can choose to extend more time for the plan, reunite the family, or determine that the concurrent plan should become the primary case plan.